Huntington Mayor Steve Williams: Experience and Results in Gubernatorial Campaign for a Stronger West Virginia

 Williams believes in low taxes, but he believes in basing tax revenue estimates on what the state is actually bringing in and basing a balanced budget on those numbers and ensuring that government services are being financed.

-“If you are being fiscally responsible and very conservative on your projections, very conservative on expenditures, but being very aggressive on the expectation of what we’re going to be delivering, after a while when you have those conservative projections, you find yourself creating a path where you’re accomplishing things that nobody else ever imagined,” Williams said.
+“If you are being fiscally responsible and very conservative on your projections, very conservative on expenditures, but being very aggressive on the expectation of what we’re going to be delivering, following a while when you have those conservative projections, you find yourself creating a path where you’re accomplishing things that nobody else ever imagined,” Williams said.

 Huntington is home to Marshall University, one of the state’s major higher education institutions.
 Under the leadership of President Brad D. Smith, Marshall is undergoing a renaissance, with enrollment on the rise, new construction, expansions of programs, and a growing research component.
 Williams said West Virginia needs to tap into its public colleges and universities to become a leader in research and economic development.